 Registered Staff Hours

-Another one of this nursing home's stronger areas was in the category of nursing care.
-In that area, we gave this facility a grade of B. In calculating our nursing grades, we look at both the number of hours nurses spend with residents and the skill levels of the nurses.
-This nursing home provides 0.4 hours of nursing care per resident per day.
+One of the reasons this turned out to be a great nursing home is that it received a very impressive nursing score.
+In that area, we gave this nursing home a grade of A-.
+We assessed the licensure of nurses at the nursing home, in addition to the quantity of hours the nurses worked with residents, in calculating our grade in this area.
+This nursing home averages 0.4 hours of nursing care per resident per day.
 Finally, our nursing grades also factor in quality-based assessments, such as avoiding major falls.
-This facility performed well in this area.
-Avoiding major falls is typically a good indicator that a place has reliable quality controls in place.
-Major falls can often be avoided if more nurses aids and better safety protocols are in place.
+This place performed well in this area.
+Avoiding major falls is typically a good indicator that a nursing home has reliable quality controls in place.
+Major falls can frequently be prevented if more nurses aids and better safety protocols are in place.

 Does this page answer your questions about Channel Islands Post Acute?